 Conservative breast surgery is often paired with radiation of the breast to treat any other tumors.

 Like IBC, Paget’s disease is rare.
-It accounts for 1 to 4 percent of all breast cancer cases, according to the National Cancer Institute.
+It accounts for

 Breast cancer treatment and rashes